datastaxdevs/workshop-streaming-game/README.md

     <img src="https://github.com/datastaxdevs/workshop-streaming-game/raw/main/images/astra-create-token.gif?raw=true" />
 </details>

+> **Tip**: you can quickly get to the "Token Management" also through the "..."
+> menu next to the list of databases in your main Astra DB UI.

 The "token" is composed by three parts:

 - `Client ID`: it plays the role of _username_ to connect to Astra DB;